MSIA/e2e-airline-delay-app/web-app/README.md

 After deploying the Stremailt Docker Image to ECR, we connect the ECR to the ECS.

-Unlike `main` pipeline process where we can trigger one-time `Task`, we realized that this web-app will require a new `Service` running under FARGATE at real-time.
+Unlike the `pipeline` pipeline process where we can trigger one-time `Task`, we realized that this web-app will require a new `Service` running under FARGATE at real-time.
 This will create a new `Task`

 Once we set construct the service with FARGATE and connect to ECR while maintaining the Port at 80, we will see the following website that will redirect you in `Networking` Tab for `Task`.